 - 2 teaspoons lemon juice

 - Peel all the root vegetables.
 Place the beets in a pot and cover with water.
 Bring to a boil and cook until the beets are soft when poked with a fork, about 45 minutes to an hour.

 - In a separate pot, place the peeled potatoes and carrots in another pot, cover with water.
 Bring to a boil until they are tender, about 20 minutes.

 - Place the cooked vegetables in cold ice water and allow to cool before proceeding.
 Dice the cooked vegetables into small cubes.
 Much easier if you use a vegetable chopper.

-- Mix all the vegetables together with the green onion, pickled cabbage, dill, garlic and vegetable oil.
+- Mix all the vegetables together with the green onion, pickled cabbage, dill, garlic, lemon juice and vegetable oil.
 Salt and pepper to taste.
 Easily keeps in the refrigerator for 3-4 days.